 In Bermuda, you can start your Multicopter.
 Exceptions are botanical gardens and other government properties, as long as you have not obtained permission from the administration.
-If you only want to film landscapes, you do not need to obtain permission as a private pilot.
+If you only want to film landscapes, you do not need to get license as a private pilot.
 Approvals for commercial users are costly and take at least two months.

-Maximum flight altitude: The maximum altitude on the Bermudas is 120 meters (400 feet).
+Maximum flight altitude: The maximum flight height on the Bermudas is 120 meters (400 feet).

-Maximum horizontal distance and FPV: On the Bermuda, your copter must always be within sight.
+Maximum horizontal distance and FPV: On Bermuda, your copter must always be within sight.

 Compulsory insurance: If you want to fly a drone in Bermuda, you must have an aviation liability insurance amounting to at least 1,100,000 BMD.

 Maximum take-off weight (MTOW): Drones up to a maximum weight of 20 kilograms are allowed to take off in Bermuda.